Irish Ferries Pet Policies

 - Rosslare, Ireland to Pembroke, England

 Irish Ferries accepts the carriage of pet animals, at no charge.

 Ireland/Britain routes only: Pets are allowed to accompany passengers travelling with a car.
 Your pet must be taken on board the ship in your car and must remain either in your vehicle or in the kennels provided by Irish Ferries for the duration of the voyage.
+You can take your pet to the kennels on a leash.
 Your pet is not allowed on the passenger decks at any time.
 The kennels are situated on the car deck, can be booked in advance and are free of charge.
 If your pet is staying in your car for the duration of the journey there is no need to declare him/her before travel.

 There are restrictions in place curtailing the free movement of birds due to the risk of bird flu.

 For hygiene and safety reasons we do not allow dogs to travel with foot passengers.
 An exception will be made for registered "guide dogs".
 Cats may travel if they are contained in a purpose built enclosed cat box.
 The cat must travel on the car deck in their own personal cat box.